Adameister/mav-shell/README.md

 Code a mav shell, similar to the bourne shell.
 The shell will accept commands and will fork parent processes.
 Program written by Adam Hudson.

+I ended up getting points off because my program says "Quitting" and "Exiting" upon exit and because my program prints a new line when the user presses ctrl+c.